Updated November 5, 2024

 Bluevine combines the best of both traditional and online banking.
 First, you can deposit cash at over 90,000 Green Dot locations and over 1,500 Allpoint+ ATMs.
 Though there's a small fee, it's convenient if you occasionally deal in cash.

-In addition, you get 2 free checkbooks per year, making it easy to pay employees and suppliers who prefer paper checks.
-This makes Bluevine a good choice for even small traditional businesses.
+In addition, you get 2 free checkbooks per year, making it easy to pay employees and suppliers who prefer paper checks, which makes Bluevine a good choice for even small traditional businesses.
+Plus, you can also order multiple debit cards for your team, adding flexibility to your business spending.

 But that's not all.
 You can also create up to 5 free subaccounts for a total of six business checking accounts.
 This lets you manage your budgets and cashflow more effectively (like having a separate account for payroll).
 And all 6 accounts earn interest![1]